Ray Winstone: Early life and education

+Career

 1970–1988

 In 1975, Winstone landed his first professional role in What a Crazy World at the Theatre Royal, Stratford in London.
 One of his first TV appearances came in the 1976 "Loving Arms" episode of the popular police series The Sweeney, where he was credited as "Raymond Winstone" (as he was in What a Crazy World) and played a minor part as an unnamed young thug.

 Winstone auditioned for Alan Clarke's BBC play Scum (1979).
 Because Clarke liked Winstone's cocky, aggressive boxer's walk, he got the part, though it had been written for a Glaswegian.
 The play, written by Roy Minton and directed by Clarke, was a brutal depiction of a young offender's institution.
 Winstone was cast in the leading role of Carlin, a young offender who struggles against both his captors and his fellow cons to become the "Daddy" of the institution.
 Hard hitting and often violent, the play was judged unsuitable for broadcast by the BBC, and was not shown until 1991.
 The banned television play was entirely refilmed in 1979 for cinematic release with many of the original actors playing the same roles, including Winstone.
 In a commentary for the Scum DVD, Winstone cites Clarke as a major influence on his career and laments the director's death in 1990 from cancer.

-After a short run in the TV series Fox (1980), and a role in Ladies and Gentlemen, The Fabulous Stains (1982), alongside Diane Lane and Laura Dern.
-He starred in the opening episode of the third season of Bergerac (1983), as Will Scarlet in Robin of Sherwood.
+After a short run in the TV series Fox (1980), he scored a role in Ladies and Gentlemen, The Fabulous Stains (1982), alongside Diane Lane and Laura Dern.
+He then starred in the opening episode of the third season of Bergerac (1983), as Will Scarlet in Robin of Sherwood.
 He again teamed up with Jason Connery in a film which also featured Amanda Donohoe and Maria Whittaker, in Tank Malling (1984).